GregoryIstratov/mdb/README.md

 It supports the next features:
 - Modular and configurable system.
-- Convient API for writing fractal generators ( Kernels ) as dynamically loadable modules.
+- Convenient API for writing fractal generators ( Kernels ) as dynamically loadable modules.
 - Multithreaded task scheduler that automatically splits and dispatches quants of kernel work across CPU and cores.
 - Tools for benchmarking kernels performance.
 - Real-time CPU rendering to screen using OpenGL to show